Valerian potentially supports mental function by promoting sleep and reducing anxiety.

 - Modulate GABA receptors.
 Valerian can potentiate GABA receptors, which respond to GABA, the primary inhibitory neurotransmitter in the human brain.

 - Provide neuroprotective effects.
 These effects seem to protect neurons from cell death in specific dopaminergic cells.

 Valerian, also known as Valeriana officinalis, is a herb of the honeysuckle family (Caprifoliaceae).
 It was considered to be a member of the Valerianaceae family before this family was merged with honeysuckles.
 Valued for its ability to help with sleeping disorders such as insomnia, valerian has been used for its medicinal properties as far back as ancient Rome and Greece.

 Although it is native to Europe and Asia, it was eventually introduced into North America and its roots are now commonly used in over-the-counter supplements that come in the form of tablets, capsules, liquid extracts and teas.
-In addition to being promoted as a way to support healthy sleep, modern valerian supplements are also touted for reducing anxiety and promoting positive mental function.
+In addition to being promoted as a way to support healthy sleep, modern valerian supplements are also touted for reducing anxiety, acting as potential muscle relaxants and promoting positive mental function.

 How Valerian Might Boost Cognitive Performance

 Valerian is not a direct nootropic, and current research suggests that its action on the brain might lead to sedation, something that slows down mental performance.
 However, when this sedation is used to promote sleep or reduce anxiety, it could act as an indirect brain booster.